1500 Calorie Meal Plan UK: 7-Day High-Protein Plan with Shopping List

 Not quite right?
 Generate a personalised version in 30 seconds →

 A 1,500 calorie meal plan is one of the most popular choices for weight loss in the UK.
-For most women and smaller-framed men, eating 1,500 calories per day creates a meaningful calorie deficit that supports steady fat loss of around 0.5–1 kg per week — without the hunger and fatigue that come with more extreme restriction.
+For people whose TDEE is meaningfully above 1,500 calories, it can create a steady calorie deficit without the hunger and fatigue that come with more extreme restriction.
 This guide gives you a complete, ready-to-use 7-day plan built around everyday UK supermarket ingredients.

 Want this meal plan personalised?